zhang1980s/aurora-audit-log-backup-lab/README.md

 2. **Log Detector**: Processes DB instance IDs from the queue and detects new audit log files
 3. **Log Downloader**: Triggered by DynamoDB streams to download detected log files to S3

+All Lambda functions use container images with versioning and aliases for controlled deployments.

 ### Infrastructure Resources

 - VPC with public and private subnets
 - S3 VPC Endpoint (accessible only from private subnets)
 - DynamoDB VPC Endpoint (accessible only from private subnets)
+- RDS VPC Endpoint (accessible only from private subnets)
+- SQS VPC Endpoint (accessible only from private subnets)
 - Aurora MySQL cluster with audit logging enabled
 - EC2 instance for testing
 - S3 bucket for audit log backups